 A billing system should be composed of a series of independent applications that, when run together, are referred to as the billing system.
 A good billing system should provide the following major functionalities with a depth of flexibility:

 Customer-interface Management: The billing system must be able to handle customer-initiated contact, oversee outbound customer contact, and manage the contact life cycle.

 Order Management: It is a basic functionality, which should be available in a typical billing system.
 Billing system should be capable enough to capture product & service order and manage the order-entry life cycle, and oversee the order-completion life cycle.

 Sales and Marketing: A satisfactory billing system should answer customer query, handle commissions, provide sales support, track prospects, manage campaigns, analyze product performance, and acquire multiple dwelling units.

-Discounting: System should be capable of giving various types of discounts on different usage and rentals.
+Discounting: System should be capable of giving various types of discounts on different usages and rentals.

-Invoicing: It is important that the system performs billing inquiry, generate bills, process deposits, perform account administration, maintain tax and fee information, process financial information.
+Invoicing: It is important that the system perform billing inquiry, generate bills, process deposits, perform account administration, maintain tax and fee information, process financial information.